adnathanail/raindrop-new-tab-page/README.md

 1. Deploy to Netlify and get your URL
 2. Install a "Custom New Tab URL" extension for your browser
 3. Set the URL to your Netlify deployment

-## Customization

-The bookmarks are currently fetched from the unsorted collection (ID: 0).
-To fetch from a specific collection, edit `netlify/functions/get-bookmarks.js:26` and change the endpoint.

 ## License